godley0623/YGO-Store-Frontend/project-proposal.md

 -Allow the users to search cards
 -Allow the user to add cards to their cart
 -Create an animation that enlarges the card when you hover over it
+-Save the user's cart in the local storage

 #### Stretch Goals
 -Create an Auth system to allow users to sign up and login